Return to archive

 Samuel H. Ramirez

-For the past three years, I have been researching assembly methods that can join together different post-consumer objects found in the street without the use of glue or screws.
+Over the past three years, I have been researching assembly methods that can join different post-consumer objects found in the street without the use of glue or screws.

 This object is part of the TACK Exhibition “Unausgesprochenes Wissen / Unspoken Knowledge / Le (savoir) non-dit”, in the section “Making and Materiality”.